 A hike up Fairview Mountain wasn’t our first choice last weekend.
 We’d actually planned to hike to Kindersley Pass in Kootenay National Park.
 I’d heard great things about the trail and as a bonus it can be done as a loop hike.
 But as we drove south towards Radium Hot Springs the weather looked bad with lots of heavy, rain filled clouds hanging over the mountains.
 We aborted 15 minutes south of Castle Junction.

-I had a guide book with me and so we hurriedly leafed through it to see what might be interesting.
-I’ve wanted to hike to Cory Pass for some time but nixed it because we had a dog with us and a few airy sections might have been challenging.
+We had always wanted to hike to Cory Pass but nixed it because we had a dog with us and a few airy sections might have been challenging.
 The C-Level Cirque hike near Lake Minnewanka was easy to access but it was more appealing to me as a shoulder season hike.

 What the Fairview Mountain hike looks like